khushi-411/facemark-detection/data/README.md

-Here, all the models required haarcascade models are uploaded.
+All the required haarcascade models are uploaded here.